7orivorian/HappierGhasts/README.md

 **Q:** How do I configure this mod?<br>
 **A:** For singleplayer I recommend [ModMenu](https://modrinth.com/mod/modmenu), server admins can edit the config directly in `/config/happier-ghasts.json5`.

+**Q:** May I use this mod in my modpack?<br>
+**A:** Absolutely!
+You may freely use an unmodified version of this mod in any modpacks/videos/etc without contacting me for approval.